-In 2002, voters passed Proposition Q, a $600 million Citywide Public Safety Bond Measure, to improve, renovate, expand and construct public safety (Police-Fire-Paramedic) facilities.
-Approximately $107 million of that bond measure was earmarked for the site/land acquisition, design, and construction of the new Emergency Operation Center (EOC).
+In 2002, LA City voters passed Proposition Q, a $600 million Public Safety Bond Measure earmarked to finance the improvement, renovation, expansion, and construction of public safety (police/fire/paramedic) facilities.
+Approximately $107 million of the bond measure funds was set aside for the site acquisition, design, and construction of a new City of Los Angeles Emergency Operation Center (EOC).

-The EOC is the focal point for coordination of the City’s emergency planning, training, response and recovery efforts.
-EOC processes follow the National All-Hazards approach to major disasters such as fires, floods, earthquakes, acts of terrorism and large-scale events in the City that require involvement by multiple City departments.
-Also co-located in this state-of-the-art, 84,000 square feet, two-story, seismically-base-isolated facility are a new Fire Dispatch Center, Fire Department Operations Center and the Police Department Real-Time Analysis and Critical Response (RACR) Division and Operations Center.
+The EOC is the focal point for coordination of LA’s emergency planning, training, response and recovery efforts.
+Its processes follow the National All-Hazards approach to such major disasters as fires, floods, earthquakes, acts of terrorism, and large-scale events within and/or affecting Los Angeles that require involvement by multiple City departments and even regional response agencies.
+Also co-located in this state-of-the-art, 84,000 square feet, two-story, seismically base-isolated facility are a new Fire Dispatch Center, Fire Department Operations Center, and the LA Police Department Real-Time Analysis and Critical Response (RACR) Division and Operations Center.

-EOC Features are Main Coordination Room (MCR), Media Center, Training Room, Management Section Room, Public Information Officer Room, Executive Conference Room, six flexible-use Break Out Rooms (includes Business Operations Center), Amateur Radio Operations Room and two storage rooms.
+EOC features include the Main Coordination Room (MCR), a Media Center, Training Room, Management Section Room, Public Information Officer Room, Executive Conference Room, six flexible-use break-out rooms (including the Business Operations Center), Amateur Radio Operations Room, and two storage rooms.

 MCR Highlights: 7,500 square feet, 29-foot high ceiling, 90 responder work areas arrayed into 16 functional “work pods.”

-EOC Organization: Arranged according to NIMS/ICS standards into Management, Operations, Planning, Logistics and Finance and Administration Sections
+EOC Organization: Arranged according to NIMS/Incident Command System (ICS) standards into Management, Operations, Planning, Logistics, and Finance & Administration sections

-Survivability: 30-foot setback from the street, perimeter fencing, blast-resistant exterior surfaces, video surveillance system, 24-hour on-site guards, emergency back-up generators, a centralized uninterrupted power source (UPS), reserve water storage tanks, redundant heating/ventilation/air conditioning systems and reserve sewage storage tanks.
+EOC Survivability Features: 30-foot setback from the street, perimeter fencing, blast-resistant exterior surfaces, video surveillance system, 24-hour on-site guards, emergency back-up generators, a centralized uninterrupted power source (UPS), reserve water storage tanks, redundant heating/ventilation/air conditioning systems, and reserve sewage storage tanks.